vikasini4/data-collection-pipeline/README.md

 Milestone 6:

 I had to create a Dockerfile build a scraper image locally.
 Once the image is built, the image worked perfectly after running it, and then was pushed to the DockerHub.

+Milestone 7:

+Two github secrets, DOCKER HUB USERNAME and DOCKER HUB ACCESS TOKEN, had to be created in order to complete this section.
+Each of them have a personal access token generated on DockerHub as well as my DockerHub user ID.

+I could then use GitHub actions to put up a CI/CD pipeline.
+A GitHub action was created to push to the main branch of your repository.